WooCommerce integration

 Order Products JSON Field

-Orders.Products contains a JSON formatted array with the details of the product/products in an order:
+Order.Products contains a JSON-formatted array with the details of the product/products in an order

 brand